SaaS MVP definition

 Take a lesson from Dropbox — one of the largest file hosting services — that laid out its concept in a three-minute video.
 With little to no investment, the company validated its idea and skyrocketed the number of beta testers from 5,000 to 75,000.

 Post-launch is just as important for your MVP since it allows you to check your assumptions about the market and customers.
-You should create a tight feedback loop with your customers to learn:
+You should create a tight feedback loop to learn:

 • If your MVP generates enough demand to warrant full-scale development

-• What customers like and dislike about your product
+• What clients like and dislike about your product

 • If your business model fits your solution